kevin-hoiland/websites/README.md

 This is my only real public repo on github.
 It was for a C Corporation I established in the early 2010s.
 Basically a chewing gum focused environment with social interactions and a web storefront.
 The site is no longer up, but there's lots more info available at [International Gum Repository](https://github.com/kevin-hoiland/intlgum "Intl Gum").

 ### Skyline Christmas Tree Farm
 This is a website I made for a Christmas tree farm which lets customers come out and cut their own tree.
-Pretty fun place :-) The site is still up at [www.skylinechristmastreefarm.com](http://www.skylinechristmastreefarm.com)
+Pretty fun place :christmas_tree: The site is still up at [www.skylinechristmastreefarm.com](http://www.skylinechristmastreefarm.com)

 ## Other